Sometimes young birds do need help

 SOAR fields many calls about downed baby birds, as do our partners in conservation — county conservation boards and Iowa DNR staff!
 One county naturalist we know has two or three calls a day during ‘baby season.’
 Sometimes these calls end in a patient admit while other times the family is reunited.

 Our volunteer Tyler helped a landowner in Woodbury County build a ‘nest,’ for a brancher GHO that was on the ground.
-Tyler asked the landowner to call him if anything was amiss again and hearing nothing, we assume all is well!
+Tyler asked the landowner to call him if anything was amiss again and hearing nothing, we assume went well!
 Thanks to the landowner for the quick action!

 The Cass County Naturalist helped one of her volunteers encourage three brancher to not-quite-brancher barred owls to move to a barn near their nest tree.
 Storms the night before had displaced the young.
 One was just starting to make short flight attempts, likely the one in the photo.
 Inside the barn, the young barred owls were able to hop and flap up to a window in the peak of the barn.
 From there it was a short flight to the nest still in the oak tree.
 The next morning, the landowner reported an adult and two young barred owls still in the nest.
 They are not sure what happened to the third one.
 These owls were lucky to have an attentive adult owl and landowner!

-If you ever have questions or if you do see a young bird on the ground, read this PDF from the National Wildlife Rehabilitators first (it ‘feels’ like a flow-chart for songbirds, but is useful for raptors, too), when it says to call a wildlife rehabilitator, call SOAR at (712) 830-6116 and we’ll help process your situation, and if need be, get in touch with the nearest rehabilitator.
+If you ever have questions or if you do see a young bird on the ground, read this PDF from the National Wildlife Rehabilitators first (it ‘feels’ like a flow-chart for songbirds, but is useful for raptors, too), when it says to call a wildlife rehabilitator, start here.